 At the same time, projects are fast becoming core tools for implementing business strategy in many organisations, notes NCC.
 As small to medium-sized businesses become more project-oriented—and their employees even more mobile—they will place a premium on the kind of applications that can allow employees to obtain data and access a central database in real-time from any location, whether it be on a sales call or doing a quick inventory check.
 Providing the travelling workforce with accurate and dependable offline/mobile access can help service organisations accomplish this goal.

 In the space of a few short years, tremendous advances in mobile-based technology have helped professional services organisations vastly improve efficiency using tools that facilitate both online and offline connectivity from anywhere in the world on a round-the-clock basis.
 Service organisations have increasingly turned to professional services automation (PSA) solutions in order to streamline process flow and boost operational efficiency.
 From project management and resource planning, to project accounting and client billing, PSA software has given companies the ability to automate management systems while reducing operational errors and improving delivery time, allowing companies to stay competitive while increasing productivity.

 Additionally, service organisations have become aware of the benefits of using applications that can be synchronised with existing solutions, including CRM and ERP systems.
 Such integration is crucial to maintaining order in the face of a perpetually growing remote workforce and providing real-time data for services metrics.

 Numerous software-as-a-service solutions (SaaS) designed to streamline the flow of information for the remote workforce have been made available in recent years.
-But as the mobile culture continues to flourish, much of the attention has been centered on offline mobile applications.
+But as the mobile culture continues to flourish, much of the attention has been centred on offline mobile applications.
 With road warriors in mind, in 2004 OpenAir, a provider of software solutions for project-based businesses, brought to market its OpenAir Mobile for Blackberry, a "disconnected" application offered through the company's Professional Edition PSA package.
 This application enabled Blackberry users to track time and expenses and submit data directly from their handheld device.
 Once online, users could immediately update data by synchronising with their OpenAir web account.